DigitalGrainSize/SediNet/README.md

 Free Earth ArXiv preprint [here](https://eartharxiv.org/fwsnp/)

-This repository contaisn code and data to reproduce the above paper, as well as additional examples and jupyter notebooks that you can run on the cloud and use as examples to build your own Sedinet sediment descriptor
+This repository contains code and data to reproduce the above paper, as well as additional examples and jupyter notebooks that you can run on the cloud and use as examples to build your own Sedinet sediment descriptor

 SediNet can be configured and trained to estimate:
 * up to nine numeric grain-size metrics in pixels from a single input image.
 Grain size is then recovered using the physical size of a pixel (note that sedinet doesn't help you estimate that).
 Appropriate metrics include mean, median or any other percentile